WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README_trinket.md

 Instead, copy in the code from the Digital Clock project which gets the time now and puts the hours, minutes and seconds into variables called H, M and S.

-After these lines of code add a line which will print the value of the variable S in the text window, then add the line which will set the heading for the second_hand turtle.
+After these lines of code add a line which will print the value of the variable S in the text result window, then add the line which will set the heading for the second_hand turtle.
 The whole loop will look like this:

 ```python
 while True: